When it comes to operating system releases there is a big difference between how Microsoft and Apple handle them.

 Users already have a tendency to put off updates if they can because they don’t want to interrupt what they’re doing and are afraid of some type of major issue happening after an update is installed.

-For example, after a major Windows update in October 2020, several users found themselves stuck in a reboot loop, unable to get into their computers, or having problems with the update breaking their HDMI connection.
+For example, after a major Windows update in October 2020, several users found themselves stuck in a reboot loop, unable to get into their computers, or having problems with the update breaking their HDMI connection and that may need an HDMI Port Repair.

 The potential for problems is why many businesses will sign up for managed IT services so all their device updates are handled by a professional for them.